PaulFelixTrujillo/Capstone-project/README.md

 ## Objective

-Make an automation process create an infrastructure in a cloud service and run a pipeline to process raw databases and storage in a data warehouse.
+Make an automation process to create an infrastructure in a cloud service, run a pipeline to process raw databases and storage it in a data warehouse.

 ![GENERAL DIAGRAM.svg](Capstone%20project%20Data%20Engineering%20Bootcamp%206086dc7bcba345fc9fa643fb05574103/GENERAL_DIAGRAM.svg)